 Other cheeses are treated with special bacteria during ripening, to create a "smear" on the rind.
 Red smear (Brevibacterium linens) is used on Münster cheese, Romadur and Limburger.
 There is also a white smear which is used most famously on "Weißlacker," a cheese made in Bavaria.
 The rinds of all these washed-rind cheeses are edible.

 Hard and semi-hard cheeses such as Emmentaler or Gouda are sometimes coated with paraffin, wax, linseed oil and cloth or plastic after ripening.
-This protects the cheese for transport to market.
+This protects the cheese for transport to the market.
 The secondary coating is not edible and should be cut off.

-Food additive E235 - While this anti-fungal has no acute toxicity for humans, cheese rind treated with natamycin to prevent unwanted mold growth should not be eaten, but be cut off about a quarter of an inch deep.
+Food Additive E235: While this anti-fungal has no acute toxicity for humans, cheese rind treated with natamycin to prevent unwanted mold growth should not be eaten, but be cut off about a quarter of an inch deep.
 If the cheese has no rind but has been treated, remove about the same amount from the outer surface.
 Natamycin-treated cheeses sold in Germany carry a warning against eating the rind.
 "Biokäse," or bio-cheese in Germany, has no Natamycin.